 Morocco has over 330 days of sunshine a year, so day wear consists of boardies/ bikinis and flip flops.
 However, it does get chilly the moment the sun comes down, so a pair of jeans and a hoody is often worth packing.

-It is not illegal to drink alcohol in the Taghazout area, however, it is culturally insensitive to be seen drinking alcohol in the street with the lads on tour attitude.
-There are supermarkets close by, and you are more than welcome to bring any drink with you from the duty free store.
+It is not illegal to drink alcohol in the Taghazout area, however, it is culturally insensitive to be seen drinking alcohol in the street with "the lads on tour"-attitude.
+There are supermarkets close by and you are more than welcome to bring any drink with you to the surf camp from the duty free store.

 Morocco’s currency, the Dirham, is a ‘closed currency’, meaning you cannot, in theory, change money outside the country or take any with you when you leave.
 However, in practice, it is extremely easy to change any currency into Dirham upon arrival at the airport, at a number of ATMs and banks close by.
 Of course, Traveller’s Cheques are also always an option.